vdbergh/vtjson/README.md

 - A callable.
 Validation is done by applying the callable to the object.
 If applying the callable throws an exception then the corresponding message will be part of the non-validation message.
 - A `list` or a `tuple`.
 Validation is done by first checking membership of the corresponding types, and then performing validation for each of the entries of the object being validated against the corresponding entries of the schema.
 - A dictionary.
 Validation is done by first checking membership of the `dict` type, and then performing validation for each of the values of the object being validated against the corresponding values of the schema.
 Keys are themselves considered as schemas.
 E.g. `{str: str}` represents a dictionary whose keys and values are both strings.
 A more elaborate discussion of validation of dictionaries is given below.
 - A `set`.
-A set validates an object, if one of its members does.
+A set validates an object if the object is a set and the elements of the object are validated by an element of the schema.
 - An arbitrary Python object.
 Validation is done by checking equality of the schema and the object, except when the schema is of type `float`, in which case `math.isclose` is used.
 Below we call such an object a `const schema`.

 ## Validating dictionaries